[ Browse by Service Category : Disabilities and Health Conditions : Sub-Topics of Mental Illness/Emotional Disabilities (52) ]

 Mood Disorders

-Disorders that are characterized by disturbances of mood, i.e., a recurrent series of episodes in which the individual suffers from depression, excessive feelings of well-being or a combination of the two.
+Disorders that are characterized by disturbances of mood, i.e., a recurrent series of episodes in which the individuals experience depression, excessive feelings of well-being or a combination of the two.

 Paraphilias